ibm-cloud-docs/vpc/file_storage_vpc_about.md

 Snapshots are point-in-time copies of your file share.
 The snapshots can be used to restore individual files, or create other file shares in the same zone with the data that is captured in the snapshot.
 You can create snapshots manually in the console or from the CLI, and programmatically with the API.
 You can also schedule the snapshots to be created automatically at regular intervals by using the Backup for VPC service.
 For more information, see [About {{site.data.keyword.filestorage_vpc_short}} snapshots](/docs/vpc?topic=vpc-fs-snapshots-about) and [Planning snapshots](/docs/vpc?topic=vpc-fs-snapshots-planning).

 Snapshots are supported only for shares that have "security group" as their access control mode.
-You can't change access control mode to VPC either unless all the snapshots of the share are deleted.

 You can't create snapshots of replica or accessor shares.
 However, snapshots of the origin share are replicated to the read-only replica share at the next scheduled sync.
 Snapshots of the origin share are also available to the accessor shares.
 {: important}